stay in touch with us!

 If any of those situations apply, they will need moved ASAP.
 Still, try to move them to a safer location nearby, just in case mom comes back.

-• Get them into a safe, warm, and clean environment inside
+Get them to a safe, warm, and clean environment inside.

 If you plan to keep the kitten(s) or have found homes for them, get them spayed and neutered!
 IndyHumane’s Downtown Clinic will provide low cost spaying and neutering for kittens as well as community cats.
 Click here for details!